Zoom is often used in conjunction with Sched for hosting a virtual event. Below we have outlined how to set up and manage this.

 If you have questions about using Zoom with Sched you can Contact Us

-If you have any questions about the functions of features of Zoom, please refer to the Zoom Help Center
+If you have any questions related to the features or plans & pricing of Zoom, please refer to the Zoom Help Center

 - Getting Started With Zoom